Twenty years ago, Fujimaki Sensei brought a gift that sparked a breakthrough for Filipino aikidoists

 Same with tentai; before we had a name for it, we couldn't even see that step in the execution of a technique.
 It was just so fleeting.
 We were effectively blind to it.
 Or in the moments when we did notice tentai, we semi-awarely dismissed it as a debased version of tenkan.

-But when tsugi-ashi and tentai were given names - as well as okuri-ashi and ayumi-ashi - we could begin to do what we had never done before: we could do them deliberately, rather than just accidentally.
+But when we finally had names for tsugi-ashi and tentai - and okuri-ashi and ayumi-ashi too - we could begin to do what we had never done before: we could do them deliberately, rather than just accidentally.
 Or unwittingly.
-And we could do them repeatedly.
-And we could refine the quality their execution through repetition.
-And everyone knows that a movement repeated is a movement mastered.
+And we could refine the quality of their execution through repetition - doing them sharper, crisper, faster with each repetition.

 And the second realization was again stunning: that there is a world of difference between approximating the sensei's movements - performing a "reasonable facsimile" - and actually replicating them.